-The ISL12027 device integrates CPU Supervisory functions (POR, WDT) and Battery Switch.
-There is Power-On-Reset (RESET) output with 250ms delay from power on.
-It will also assert RESET when V{DD} goes below the specified threshold.
-The V{trip} threshold is selectable via VTS2/VTS1/VTS0 registers to five (5) preselected levels.
+The ISL12028 device integrates CPU Supervisory functions (POR, WDT) and Battery Switch.
+There is Power-On-Reset (RESET) output with 250ms delay from power on when the V{DD} supply crosses the V{RESET} threshold for the device.
+It will also assert RESET when V{DD} goes below the specified V{RESET} threshold for the device.
+The V{RESET} threshold is selectable via VTS2/VTS1/VTS0 registers to five (5) preselected levels.
 There is WatchDog Timer (WDT) with 3 selectable time-out periods (0.25s, 0.75s and 1.75s) and disabled setting.
 The WatchDog Timer activates the RESET pin when it expires.
+Normally, the I2C Interface is disabled when the RESET output is active, but this can be changed by using a register bit to enable I2C operation in battery backup mode.

 The device offers a backup power input pin.
 This V{BAT} pin allows the device to be backed up by battery or SuperCap.
-The entire ISL12027 device is fully operational from 2.7 to 5.5V and the clock/calendar portion of the ISL12027 device remains fully operational down to 1.8V (Standby Mode).
+The entire ISL12028 device is fully operational from 2.7 to 5.5V and the clock/calendar portion of the ISL12028 device remains fully operational down to 1.8V (Standby Mode).

-The ISL12027 device provides 4k bits of EEPROM with 8 modes of BlockLock[TM] control.
+The ISL12028 device provides 4k bits of EEPROM with 8 modes of BlockLock[TM] control.
 The BlockLock allows a safe, secure memory for critical user and configuration data, while allowing a large user storage area.